CDRT/mk_docs/docs/guides/lcv/commercial_vantage_faq.md

     **Alternative:** Use Group Policy to configure timing and filtering.
 See [Configuration Guide](./configuration.md) → System Update section.

-??? note "Does Commercial Vantage automatically create a scheduled task for updates?"
+??? question "Does Commercial Vantage automatically create a scheduled task for updates?"

     **Yes.** A few minutes after installation, a background process creates the scheduled task: